Derived equivalences, new matrix equivalences, and homological conjectures: Introduction

 $\quad (b)$ $S_n(c,R)$ and $S_m(d,R)$ are stably equivalent of Morita type, and there is a bijection $\pi: \mathcal{M}_c\setminus\mathcal{R}_c\ra \mathcal{M}_d\setminus\mathcal{R}_d$, such that $R[x]/(f(x))\simeq R[x]/((f(x))\pi)$ for $f(x)\in \mathcal{M}_c\setminus\mathcal{R}_c$. \end{Koro}

-For a derived equivalence of the centralizer matrix algebras of permutation matrices, we can additionally get two more derived equivalences, that is, derived equivalences from their $p$-regular and $p$-singular parts of permutations, where $p$ is a prime number.
+For a derived equivalence of the centralizer matrix algebras of permutation matrices, we can additionally get two more derived equivalences for $p$-regular and $p$-singular parts of the permutations, where $p$ is the characteristic of the ground field.
 The $p$-regular part $r(\sigma)$ and the $p$-singular part $s(\sigma)$ of $\sigma \in \Sigma_n$ are defined in terms of the cycle type of $\sigma$.
-For more details, we refer to Section \ref{sect4}.
+For more details, we refer to Subsection \ref{sect4}.

 Let $c_{\sigma}:=\sum_{i=1}^ne_{i,(i)\sigma}\in M_n(R)$ be the permutation matrix of $\sigma$, where $e_{ij}$ is the matrix with $1$ in $(i,j)$-entry and $0$ in all other entries.

 \begin{Koro}[Proposition \ref{regular-singular}] Let $R$ be a field of characteristic $p\ge 0$, $\sigma\in \Sigma_n$ and $\tau\in \Sigma_m$.
 If $S_n(c_{\sigma},R)$ and $S_m(c_{\tau},R)$ are derived equivalent, then